• Skip to primary navigation

 • Don’t over cook the potatoes.
 They are done when you squeeze them and the skin breaks open.

-• Try to use potatoes that are close the the same size.
+• Try to use potatoes that are close to the same size.
 If some are smaller, remove them first.

-• If you are making this ahead of time, wait to add the bacon and fried onions until right before serving.
+• If you are making this ahead of time, wait to add the bacon and fried onions until right before serving so they will stay crispy.

-• To warm up, cover with plastic wrap and cook in the microwave.
+• To warm up, cover with plastic wrap and heat in the microwave.

 Nutrition